Should you design your images in Retina in an email?

 <img src="monimage.jpg" width="600" height="300" style="display:block;" border="0">

 But how good it is not to fall asleep on ready-made ideas!
-It was during discussions with my precious colleagues Pierre, Grégory and Fabien that I discovered thata Retina display can very well be as light as a non-Retina display (or even less heavy), and always of better quality.
+It was during discussions with my valued colleagues Pierre, Grégory and Fabien that I discovered thata Retina display can very well be as light as a non-Retina display (or even less heavy), and always of better quality.

 300px square image reduced to 80% in quality. weight : 20ko